Kaf1018Zhang/Power_Outages_Analysis/README.md

 | False        |             1.29e+08    |                  126804.85 |        1462 |
 | True         |             2.72e+07    |                  382673.06 |          72 |

+This shows few lines of a pivot table.
+It includes the data distribution cross the causing reasons and climate region of the US.
+This table could reflect how climate might lead to higher probability of some particular reasons of Power Outages.

 | CLIMATE.REGION      | equipment failure | fuel supply emergency | intentional attack | islanding | public appeal | severe weather | system operability disruption |